 If there is an error during any of these job states, a red X appears in place of the checkmark icon after running.
 Please contact us if you encounter an error during one of these job states.

-The Status page also allows you to view the contents of output files in real-time, which is known as live tailing a file.
+The Status page also allows you to view the contents of output files in real-time, which is known as also referred to as real-time log monitoring or live log str...
+More a file.
 This helps monitor the progress of a job.
 In this case, the two output files of particular interest are:

 process_output.log file is created for every Rescale job and contains all the terminal output (stdout in Linux parlance) from the command as it is executed.